Why Scholarships Are Vital for Low-Income Students and Families

 By Scholarship America

-We have said it before, but it bears repeating as often as possible: higher education has never been more important, but it’s also never been more expensive.
-For students from low-income families, this is a catch-22 of massive proportions.
-If college were accessible and affordable, they’d have a better chance to break the cycle of generational poverty; instead, the struggle to pay for higher education can leave students in dire financial straits.
+For students from low-income families, college can be a massive catch-22: higher education has never been more important, but it’s also never been more expensive.
+If college were accessible and affordable, students with high financial need would have a better chance to break the cycle of generational poverty; instead, the struggle to pay for higher education can leave them in dire financial straits.

 Higher education is the best ticket out of poverty.